-The Status of Cannabis Legalization in New Hampshire
+The Status of Cannabis Legalization in NH

 Patients must have qualifying conditions and exhibit debilitating or severe symptoms.
 New Hampshire recognizes the following conditions:

 Additionally, the condition must be severely debilitating or terminal, or its treatment has produced at least one of the following symptoms:

 - Constant or severe nausea

 - Moderate to severe vomiting

 - Severe pain that has not responded to previously prescribed medication or surgical measures, or for which other treatment options produce serious side effects.